 The club's H0 German layout is inspired by Berlin Friedrichstrasse.
 Set in the 1960s/70s, deep in the cold-war era, DR dominates in a city being rebuilt following the ravages for the second World War and adjusting to the East/West tensions.
 This does not preclude the appearance of some DB stock, working the inter-zonal services from the West.
 The layout boasts a main line, S-bahn and tram.

 The layout is essentially complete, we are now at the stage of adding the little details to bring it to life.
 Control for the main lines is DCC, with the tram line operated through computer control.

 The layout made its successful debut at the Fareham Rotarail show in April 2019.

-Titherleigh is our current 00 gauge exhibition layout, set in the 1950s in the rather more tranquil setting of the west of England.
-The layout is set on the old LSWR territory, so lots of ex Southern motive power.
+Titherleigh is our smaller 00 British gauge exhibition layout, set in the 1950s and early 1960s in the rather tranquil setting of the west of England.
+The layout depicts a sleepy branch terminus and is set on the old LSWR territory.
+The station boasts a loco shed for the branch engine, a dairy and a small goods yard.
+Motive power is mainly ex Southern steam with the occasional Diesel and visiting stock from other regions.

 The layout is based on a plan in a Railway Modeller from the early 1980s.
 It features a combination of kit and scratch built structures.
-The layout made its debut at the Rotarail show in April 2017 and featured in the September 2019 edition of Railway Modeller.
+The layout made its debut at the Rotarail show in April 2017 and was featured in the September 2019 edition of Railway Modeller.